AlexRFW/Light/README.md

 ## Exercises

 The folder "Exercises" contains my answers to the Student Resources Playground questions.
+Exercise 1 - Introduction somehow didn't open properly after commmit, therefore I added it as a text file as well.

 ## Getting Started